Vehicle Classification UK

 Vehicle classification used for work purposes can be complex.
 Both the vehicle and type of usage affect how the tax authorities want the vehicle to be accounted for.

-What Is Classed As A Commercial Vehicle?
+What Is A Commercial Vehicle?

 Commercial vehicles are classed as vehicles weighing in excess of 3.5 tonnes or capable of moving a payload of more than 1 tonne.
 These being:

 - Car Derived Van

 Commercial vehicles are most commonly accounted for as ‘commercial vehicles used only for business purposes’.
 When used for business only purposes, neither the employer nor employee is subjected to any personal benefit taxation and no mileage records are required.
 Where personal use is granted to the employee, benefit taxation will arise.
 Personal use is classified as usage outside the confines of the business, including commuting to a permanent place of work, such as the office.